PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 Elasticsearch was originally released in 2010 under an open-source license.
 The premise behind Elasticsearch was that Apache Lucene, an open-source product designed to efficiently search JSON documents, needed better infrastructure for scaling.
 Apache Lucene made it easy to organize and search a series of JSON documents – such as human profiles; Elasticsearch made it easy to distribute those human profiles, which might be in the billions, across multiple locations, indexed both physically and virtually.

 Elasticsearch is considered a NoSQL database because it uses Apache Lucene – and by extension, JSON documents – as a primary store of data.
 Specifically, it is a Document-Store NoSQL database with a focus on searching and retrieving data.
 It is never used as the primary store of data.
-Sometimes Elasticsearch data stores are redundantly available in a more traditional database like PostgreSQL as Elasticsearch is only leveraged to improve search results.
+Elasticsearch data stores are often redundantly available in a more traditional database like PostgreSQL as Elasticsearch is only leveraged to improve search results.

 In 2021, Elasticsearch abandoned its traditional Apache Open Source license in favor of a new license known as an Elastic license.
-It was a controversial move motivated by Elastic’s irritation with Amazon profiting off of Elasticsearch by operating a managed service without ever contributing to the codebase.
+It was a controversial move motivated by Elastic’s irritation with [Amazon profiting off of Elasticsearch](https://www.elastic.co/blog/licensing-change) by operating a managed service without ever contributing to the codebase.
 Amazon forked the last version of open-source Elasticsearch into a new open-source project, OpenSearch.
 Similar to Elastic (and ClickHouse Inc.), Amazon launched a managed version of OpenSearch.

 Elasticsearch’s new license allows developers to implement Elasticsearch themselves, but forbids cloud distributors from running a for-profit, managed Elasticsearch service.
 Most open-source advocates consider Elastic’s Elastic License not open-source; however, it would be unfair to Elastic to equate their solution’s transparency with a purely closed-source solution like Snowflake.